The Veins of Community: Nasheet Waits Speaks

 That’s the primary way I had an opportunity to work with Marvin, but there have been some other times as well.
 I think the last time we worked together was with Jason Moran again, and that was with Cassandra Wilson at the Kennedy Center.
 Marvin is an incredible accompanist and he works a lot with vocalists, from Cassandra Wilson to Lizz Wright to Cécile Mclorin Salvant.
 He's a number one call for vocalists.
 But he's just an incredible musician in general.

-The bass player I usually work with is Luques Curtis, but he's so busy and on the move that he wasn't able to do this gig.
+The bass player we usually work with is Luques Curtis, but he's so busy and on the move that he wasn't able to do this gig.
 We’ll be playing with a young incredible bass player named Jeremiah Edwards, who is like 18 years old or something.
 I met him about a year ago at the Detroit Jazz Festival.
 After that, we did some work together with Jordan Young, another really wonderful alto saxophonist, composer, and arranger.
 I got familiar with his playing through that, and we'll be doing this gig together on Friday.

 TJG: It sounds like you've got people on Friday’s show from a lot of different places in your life, from a childhood friend all the way to an 18-year-old you just met recently.
 That's a cool thing to see happen.